ldynia/archcolider/2.SolutionBackground/SystemAppoach.md

 ## Alternatives

-Number of alternatives that was rejected for now.
+Number of alternatives that were rejected for now.

 ### Microservices from the start